Masmiseim36/nxpSDK/boards/mimxrt685audevk/dsp_examples/rtp_demo/dsp/readme.txt

 1. Open VLC media player on a supported device/PC connected to the same WiFi network as the target.
 2. To broadcast a stream over the network, click on 'Media' -> 'Stream'.
 3. In the Open Media dialog, File tab, click on 'Add' button to select the media to stream.
-It can be WAV file with G.711 μ-law or A-law encoding.
+   It can be WAV file, the format must be G.711 μ-law or A-law encoding, 1 channel, 8 bits per sample, 8 kHz sample rate, otherwise the board will not play it.
    Click on 'Stream' after selection.
 4. In the Stream Output dialog, select 'Next'.
 5. In the Destination Setup window, select 'New destination' -> 'RTP Audio/Video Profile', then select 'Add'.